Rom3oDelta7/APRS-Mobile-Digipeater/README.md

 ## Assembly Notes

 Helpful hints for assembly:
+* The Bill of Materials (BOM) file in the repo has links to purchase the required components.
 * The diameter of the PowerPole panel mount is 22mm.
 * The external PowerPole connector goes directly to the battery, with a parallel connection going to the control unit (left side connector).
 This branch has a 5A inline blade fuse.